wasi-master/wasi-master/README.md

 <details open>
 <summary>
-These are the languages and tools I use.
+These are the languages and tools I use. (click to hide)

 <details close>
 <summary>
-Notes:
+Notes (click to expand):
 </summary>

 1. The sorting is done approximately.